This article may contain affiliate links. If you make a purchase using one of these links, I may be paid a referral fee at no cost to you.

 Aside from Facebook, there are many other Social Media accounts like Instagram, Twitter, LinkedIn and Pinterest among others.

-Allow your followers on different social media profiles know about the existence of your facebook community and that it is free to join.
+Allow your followers on different social networks to know about the existence of your facebook community and invit people to join.
+Sharing on your personal profile can help you in promoting your facebook group.